Academic Division: Energy, Fluids and Turbomachinery

 She was President of the Royal Academy of Engineering 2014-19, Head of the Department of Engineering at Cambridge 2009-14, and has held visiting posts at MIT (Jerome C Hunsaker Visiting Professor, 1999) and at Caltech (Moore Distinguished Scholar 2001).

 Ann has served on a number industry and government advisory committees.
-She is a non-executive director of BP plc and of the Smiths Group plc and chairs their Science, Sustainability and Excellence Committee.
+She is a non-executive director of the Smiths Group plc and chairs their Science, Sustainability and Excellence Committee.
 She was a non-executive director of bp plc (2012-21) and a non-executive member of the board of the UK government's Department of Business, Innovation and Skills (BIS) 2014-16 and of the Department for Business, Energy and Industrial Strategy (BEIS) 2017-18.
 She was a member of the Prime Minister's Council for Science and Technology (2014-19).
 In 2015 she chaired a review for BIS on business-university research collaborations.

 Ann was appointed CBE for services to Mechanical Engineering in 2002, DBE for services to Science in 2007, and was appointed to the Order of Merit by the Queen in December 2015.